wpmetabox/docsv2/docs/sanitization.md

 title: Sanitization
 ---

+import FAQ from '@site/src/components/FAQ';

 To ensure the user input is safe to save to the database, Meta Box provides a mechanism to sanitize fields' values.
 The sanitization is automatically applied for all built-in field types.
 For some fields such as select or radio, Meta Box also validates the submitted value to ensure it's a valid value (e.g. available in the field options).

 The sanitization is applied for both single and cloneable fields.
-With cloneable fields, the sanitization is applied for each cloned value.
+With cloneable fields, sanitization is applied for each cloned value.

 ## Default sanitize callbacks